 Qualified dividends have a tax rate of 15%.
 Meanwhile, there are no federal taxes due on income produced by municipal bonds.
 For those who invest in their own state’s municipal bonds, there isn’t state income tax due either.

 Knowing the government will never efficiently manage other people’s money, I started building a passive income portfolio in 2000 so I could have more of my money back.
 As soon as you can make enough passive income to cover all your living expenses, you are not only free to do whatever you want, you’re also free of the 7.65% payroll tax for employees and 15.3% payroll tax for the self-employed!

 Because the government is always going after income, wealth is much more important for financial freedom.
 For example, you could be worth $10,000,000 and not have to pay payroll taxes or income taxes since you can live off your investments.
 You could also partake in subsidized healthcare under the Affordable Care Act.
 Further, your kids could get 100% of their college tuition paid for by universities given they determine grants by income and not by wealth.

 The more you work, the more you have to pay in taxes.
-Instead, work smarter by focusing on building more investment income or equity in a business, especially if corporate taxes are going to drop to 15%.
-You can build wealth up to $5.49M as an individual or $11.98m as a married couple before the estate tax kicks in.
+Instead, work smarter by focusing on building more investment income or equity in a business, especially as corporate taxes are getting cut.
+You can build wealth up to $11.4 million as an individual or $22.8 million as a married couple before the estate tax kicks in.